 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking amlodipine and atorvastatin?

 Avoid drinking alcohol.
-It can raise triglyceride levels and may increase your risk of liver damage.
-Alcohol can also further lower blood pressure and can increase some of the side effects of amlodipine and atorvastatin.
+It can raise triglyceride levels and increase your risk of liver damage.
+Alcohol can also increase some of the side effects of amlodipine and atorvastatin.

 Amlodipine and atorvastatin side effects